iphauman/Notes/GitHub-Skills.md

 - Use `git checkout branchName` switch to branch branchName
 - Use `git branch`  to check the current branch

- Use `git checkout` with `-b` option perform the combination command of `git branch branchName` and `git checkout branchName` like the follow
+ Use `git checkout` with `-b` option perform the combined command of `git branch branchName` and `git checkout branchName` like the follow

 ```bash
 $ git checkout -b dev